 Applications will be evaluated on a number of criteria, with a focus on the quality of the candidate's research interests, alignment with population health sciences, and fit with a primary mentor within the department.

-The application for the Ph.D. in Population Health Sciences is now closed.
-The 2023-2024 application will be released in August 2023.
-Please plan to apply online through the Duke Graduate School.
+The application for the Ph.D. in Population Health Sciences is now open.
+Please apply online through the Duke Graduate School.

-The application for the Population Health Sciences Ph.D. cohort will open in August 2022 and can be submitted through the Graduate School.
+The application for the Population Health Sciences Ph.D. cohort will open in August each year and can be submitted through the Graduate School.
 Please be sure to review your application prior to submission.
 All application materials should be sent directly to the Graduate School and not to the department.

 Besides why you are applying to a graduate program, specifically one at Duke University, we are looking primarily for a commitment to a research career in population health, and research interests that align with those of a faculty mentor.
 You should also include descriptions of prior education and research experience.
 The specifics of these areas are up to you.